kayeneii/WEIT_2015-2024/README.md

 ## Objectives
 To derive answers to the following questions:
-  - What is the year-on-year energy investment in:
+  - What is the annual energy investment in:
        * Africa
        * Asia Pacific
        * Central and South America